MrKen Cosmo HVLS High Volume Low Speed – 3m Eco BLDC Ceiling Fan – New 2020!

 - Churches, mosques and places of worship

-These videos from our more expensive competitors explain how HVLS fans work at removing stratification.
+These videos from our far more expensive competitors explain how HVLS ceiling fans work at destroying air stratification.

-Hunter Fan Industrial – Hunter entered into the HVLS market 4 years ago.
-This video from them explains temperature stratification.
+Hunter entered into the HVLS market 4 years ago.
+This video explains how air temperature stratification occurs.

-2. Macro Air – Make some good fans at the large end 5-7m but their power consumption are nowhere as good as the Cosmo at the 3m size.
+Macro Air make some good fans at the large end 5-7m but they are expensive and their power consumption are nowhere as good as the Cosmo at the 3m size.

-In physical chemistry terms heat energy should be viewed like matter, it has a size, body and content to it known technically by chemical engineers as enthalpy and when applied to gases can involve some fairly challenging mathematics!
+In physical chemistry and thermodynamics heat energy should be viewed somewhat like matter – it has a size, body and content to it.
+It is known technically by chemical engineers as enthalpy and when applied to gases can involve some fairly challenging mathematics!
 It is important to remember this when considering the best way to cool a space since that heat energy needs to be moved or removed from a room just like you would water from a leaking boat.
 If it is not removed then the room will simply get even hotter the following day.
 Hard solids such as concrete and brick are like batteries – they store this energy and give it off as heat until it is forced out by a sufficient heat difference with cool air.
 This heat difference can be created by either air-conditioned cooler air or by cool air taken from a cooler time of the day such as night time.

 Once cooled a solid mass then acts as a heat sink until it is fully warmed up and cannot take any more.
 This is why buildings with very thick walls like castles stay cool even in heatwaves due to the huge capacity to soak up heat like a sponge soaking up water.
-Running a ceiling fan overnight with open windows will draw in cool air that will remove the trapped heat from the air and in turn the solid mass of the building making it cool and a heat sink for the start of the next hot day.
-This is easily done at the fraction of the running costs of air conditioning.
+Running an HVLS ceiling fan overnight with open windows can make a massive difference to the heat stored in the building matter.
+The fan will break up the stratified layers and remove the trapped heat from the air stuck at the roof area and will draw in and replace it with cool air.
+The HVLS airflow transfers this cool air down to the floor level where it cools the solid floor mass of the building overnight turning it into a massive heat sink or sponge ready for the start of the next hot day.
+This is easily and effectively done in an eco-friendly way using a fraction of the energy running costs of an air conditioning system.